DovetailSoftware/sdk-docs/docfx_project/sdk/toolkit_html/fccl/fulfill.md

 -221                                         The serialized part cannot be found at the specified from location and the from location is not a GL account that allows a part to be created.

-**Note:** Any other error codes between -200 and �299 are from part transfer.
+**Note:** Any other error codes between -200 and -299 are from part transfer.
 Add 200 to the error code, and check the error code in the part transfer section of this document.

-**Examples  **
+**Examples**

  Fulfill 3 units of inventory for part request number '1-14' from Austin's Container 44 (name of Fred) to Expense GL "EXPGL.
 All inventory is good.
 Go to status "Fulfilled OK!".
 The fulfill is performed by Dan on January 1, 2001.
 Generate time bombs.